Informatica PowerExchange vs Oracle Data Integrator (ODI) comparison

 Find out what your peers are saying about Informatica PowerExchange vs. Oracle Data Integrator (ODI) and other solutions.
 Updated: May 2024.

-Informatica PowerExchange is ranked 21st in Data Integration with 19 reviews while Oracle Data Integrator (ODI) is ranked 4th in Data Integration with 67 reviews.
+Informatica PowerExchange is ranked 20th in Data Integration with 19 reviews while Oracle Data Integrator (ODI) is ranked 4th in Data Integration with 68 reviews.
 Informatica PowerExchange is rated 7.8, while Oracle Data Integrator (ODI) is rated 8.2.
-The top reviewer of Informatica PowerExchange writes "Comprehensive, capable of handling large volumes, and helpful for fast-paced movement of data".
+The top reviewer of Informatica PowerExchange writes "Handles big data better than competitors".
 On the other hand, the top reviewer of Oracle Data Integrator (ODI) writes "Straightforward to implement, scalable, and has good stability and documentation, but technical support could still be improved".
-Informatica PowerExchange is most compared with Informatica PowerCenter, Oracle GoldenGate, Qlik Replicate, Azure Data Factory and Informatica Cloud Data Integration, whereas Oracle Data Integrator (ODI) is most compared with Oracle Integration Cloud Service, Informatica PowerCenter, SSIS, Azure Data Factory and Oracle GoldenGate.
+Informatica PowerExchange is most compared with Informatica PowerCenter, Oracle GoldenGate, Informatica Cloud Data Integration, Qlik Replicate and Azure Data Factory, whereas Oracle Data Integrator (ODI) is most compared with Oracle Integration Cloud Service, Informatica PowerCenter, SSIS, Azure Data Factory and Oracle GoldenGate.
 See our Informatica PowerExchange vs. Oracle Data Integrator (ODI) report.

 See our list of best Data Integration vendors.